metaplex-foundation/metaplex-program-library/nft-packs/program/README.md

     - save MasterEdition data(keys) so we can match Editions with this Master when users will open a pack
     - pack can have multiple different vouchers and every voucher has the same value and gives users the same amounts of cards from the pack
     - voucher is Edition in terms of Metaplex but in terms of nft-packs program it's PDA account with seeds [pack_key, "voucher", index] which stores some data
-    - we can add only voucher which we are own
+    - we can add only voucher which we own
     - to sum up, when we add voucher to the pack we save MasterEdition key to the pack and every user who has Edition from that MasterEdition owns a voucher for created pack and can open it
 - Activate
     - in activated state admin can't change any pack data